sandjec-os/alx-system_engineering-devops/0x01-shell_permissions/README.md

-./5-execute : Add execute permissions to the owner of hello ./6-multiple_permissions : Add multiple permissions to hello ./7-everybody : Add exection permissions to everyone
+./5-execute : Add execute permissions to the owner of hello ./6-multiple_permissions : Add multiple permissions to hello ./7-everybody : Add exection permissions to everyone ./8-James_Bond : Set all permissions to the others and nothing to the owner and group